SpeculationFund/eccrawler/README.md

 # eccrawler
-crawler api to retrieve realtime data from crytocurrency exchange center
+Go package of crawler api to retrieve realtime data from crytocurrency exchange center

 ### The data sources